Asher on Aspen: Roads Less Taken

 A thick wave of smoke rolled across just as we took our seats around the campfire.
 I forgot how much I loved that smell.
 Looking around, everyone seemed to be tapping their feet in unison to the beat.
 The band had just begun and I was already falling in love with the quirky little fiddle tunes that served as our soundtrack for the evening.
 Far removed from the glitz and glamour of Aspen, I felt calm and relaxed upon arrival.

-Though Beyul Retreat is only an hour’s drive from downtown Aspen, it feels like another world.
+Though Beyul Retreat is only an hour’s drive from downtown Aspen, it felt like another world.
 Taking over the historic Diamond J Guest Ranch at mile marker 26 on the upper Frying Pan River, this five-month-old retreat is the new, highly coveted escape from Aspen that all my friends seem to be talking about.
 So, given my love for Ruedi Reservoir and the therapeutic need to get away for a night, I insisted on experiencing it for myself.

 We arrived on a recent Saturday afternoon, where we planned to stay the night and enjoy the last live performance of the retreat’s outdoor concert series called “Ballads at Beyul.”
 The lineup featured a slate of impressive artists that were all enjoyed from a COVID-safe distance.
 Each cabin had their own private campfire that was strategically spaced out from the other concert goers.
 On stage that night was The Tierro Band Trio featuring Bridget Law (of Elephant Revival), her partner Tiero, and percussionist Jonny Jyemo.